Prior-preconditioned conjugate gradient method for accelerated Gibbs sampling in "large $n$ & large $p$" Bayesian sparse

 \section{Simulation study of CG sampler performance}

 We study the CG sampler performance when applied to actual posterior conditional distributions of the form \eqref{eq:beta_conditional}.
-We simulate data with varying numbers of non-zero coefficients and confirm how sparsity in regression coefficients translates into faster CG convergence as predicted by Theorem~\ref{thm:clustering_of_eigenvalues} and Rule of Thumb~\ref{quasi-thm:sparsity_and_cg_convergence}.
+We specifically focus on the prior-preconditioned CG's performance in solving the linear system \eqref{eq:linear_system_for_cg_sampler} since this directly translates into the performance of the CG-accelerated Gibbs sampler.\footnote{ We confirm in Supplement Section~\ref{sec:cg_sampler_accuracy_and_speed_for_synthetic_data} that samples generated by the CG sampler is statistically indistinguishable from those generated by the direct linear algebra method.
+Also in Section~\ref{sec:cg_sampler_accuracy_and_speed_for_synthetic_data}, we show how the CG sampler's performance demonstrated here translates into actual gains in terms of computing time. } We simulate data with varying numbers of non-zero coefficients and confirm how sparsity in regression coefficients translates into faster CG convergence as predicted by Theorem~\ref{thm:clustering_of_eigenvalues} and Rule of Thumb~\ref{quasi-thm:sparsity_and_cg_convergence}.
 We also illustrate how the convergence rates are affected by different preconditioning strategies and by corresponding eigenvalue distributions of the preconditioned matrices.